 We prefer these arguments because they take us back to that time, way back in February, when we knew what was right.
 Freedom is important.
 Prosperity matters.
 We hold these truths to be self-evident.
 We also yearn to go back to bickering about populism and whether or not a man can be a woman.

 The bigger (perhaps biggest) problem is that nobody has any idea what is true.
-Cardinal Joseph Ratzinger, just before Pope Benedict XVI talked about the ‘dictatorship of relativism.’
+Cardinal Joseph Ratzinger, just before he became Pope Benedict XVI, talked about the ‘dictatorship of relativism.’
 What he meant is that, without any grounding in Christian concepts of natural law, humans have a tendency to believe in anything so long as it satisfies their sense of self.
 This leaves us living under a tyranny which, as Ratzinger put it, ‘recognizes nothing as absolute and which only leaves the “I” and its whims as the ultimate measure.’

 That’s what is happening with the Covid-19 panic.
 Nobody really understands the scale of the problem.
 Almost everybody, truthers and alarmists, are grasping at nothing.
 We can’t admit the most frightening truth of all, which is that none of us knows anything at all.